 You can concoct your own natural, purely organic facial astringent with Clary Sage Oil.
 It cleans out clogged pores and controls sebum production, thus, eliminating excess oil on your face.
 It is recommended to be used directly or mixed into a carrier agent like almond oil to facilitate maximum absorption and effect.

 After removing your mineral makeup, apply Clary Sage astringent for a cleaner, fresher feel.
 It prevents the production and spread of acne in sensitive, oil-prone skin.
 Get that fresh, natural, oil-free look with Clary Sage extract!

 Commonly used by the Australian Army in their first-aid kits for its anti-viral and anti-fungal benefits, Tea Tree is an excellent treatment for acne.
 A reliable ingredient in many organic skincare products, it has been construed in some studies to be as effective as benzoyl peroxide, but without the unpleasant side effects like peeling and redness.
-It treats a number of common skin problems and is good at maintaining the skin’s natural radiance.
+There are so many tea tree uses – it treats a number of common skin problems and is good at maintaining the skin’s natural radiance.